 Little Round Top Rehabilitation

-Little Round Top, the site where the quick action by Brig.
+Little Round Top is the site where the quick action by Brig.
 Gen. Gouverneur K. Warren, Gen. Meade’s chief engineer, alerted Union officers to the Confederate threat and brought Federal reinforcements to defend this position.

 Brig.
-Gen. Gouverneur K. Warren statue on Little Round Top, Gettysburg, Pa.
+Gen. Gouverneur K. Warren statue on the rehabilitated Little Round Top, Gettysburg, Pa.

 A strategic position for the Union army's line of defense and immortalized in films, books and accounts of the battle, Little Round Top ranks as one of Gettysburg's most visited and cherished landmarks.